DIY Painted Arrow Wood Plank

-Today I have an adorable wood pallet plank with painted arrows.
-This DIY craft is easy, cute, & fun!
+This adorable wood pallet plank with painted arrows is easy, cute, & fun!
 I plan to make some more of these for my kid’s rooms.

 This particular wood plank measures about 9.25″ x 6″.
 But you can easily make this craft in any size you want.